jonsimonsen/Countem/README.md

 -Can save all counters to file.
 -Can modify a counter.
 -Can clear the terminal to make the output look better.
 -The UnitCounter class has a method to copy a counter by making a new one with the same values.
+-Counters can be displayed stepwise.
+Need to test with differently sized counter lists.

 # TODO
 -Make the countem program able to delete existing counters.
 -Clean up the output.
 Use the terminal clearing in more places.
--Use the stepwise display method for displaying counters and test that it works as intended.
 -Add more comments and see if code can be refactored more.
+-Rename files to make it easier to quickly run the different programs.
+-Consider splitting countem into two files or moving some code to the unitcounter file.